-- Where are the images today?
+- Where are our images and media files located?

-To get these questions defined, start doing a mock planning without them.
 These and other questions will surely arise once you start to think of the project as a reality.

-Try to think about the followings:
+Try thinking about the following:

-- How are we going to enrich product data? (descriptions, media etc)
+- How are we going to enrich product data? (descriptions, media, etc.)

 - Do we have internal resources for API connections to the systems we use?

 - Do we know what information each Marketplace requires?